mlieshoff/blueprint-springboot-docker/README.md

 *localhost:8080/swagger-ui/index.html*

-A open API compatible schema can be downloaded by GETting the link:
+An open API compatible schema can be downloaded by GETting the link:

 *http://localhost:8080/api-docs*